On Dynamic Programming Principle for Stochastic Control under Expectation Constraints: Abstract

 \section{Abstract}

-This paper studies the dynamic programming principle (DPP) using the measurable selection method for stochastic control of continuous processes.
-The novelty of this work is to incorporate intermediate expectation constraints on the canonical space at each time $t\in[0,T]$.
-Motivated by financial applications, we show that several types of dynamic trading constraints can be reformulated into expectation constraints on paths of controlled state processes.
-Our results can therefore be employed to recover DPP for some optimal investment problems under dynamic constraints, possibly path-dependent, in the non-Markovian framework.
+This paper studies the dynamic programming principle using the measurable selection method for stochastic control of continuous processes.
+The novelty of this work is to incorporate intermediate expectation constraints on the canonical space at each time $t$.
+Motivated by some financial applications, we show that several types of dynamic trading constraints can be reformulated into expectation constraints on paths of controlled state processes.
+Our results can therefore be employed to recover the dynamic programming principle for these optimal investment problems under dynamic constraints, possibly path-dependent, in a non-Markovian framework.